Zrnik/MkSQL/README.md

 ![Packagist Downloads](https://img.shields.io/packagist/dm/zrnik/mksql)
 ![Packagist Version](https://img.shields.io/packagist/v/zrnik/mksql)

+# Do not use this!

+Use doctrine instead!

 ### What is it?

-*So, I just found out that the thing I created is usually called an ORM.*
+*So, I just found out that the thing I created is usually called an ORM and DBAL.*

 **MkSQL** is a tool for keeping your tables up to date with PHP code.
 It aims for a simple use cases, so it cannot handle very complex stuff.
 Explore the docs to see what is possible.